 What Is a Credit Card Sign-up Bonus and How Does It Work?

-A credit card sign-up bonus, aka a credit card welcome bonus, can come in the form of cash back, discounts on purchases, or other rewards, such as airline miles that you can put toward travel.
+A credit card sign-up bonus, also referred to as a credit card welcome bonus, can come in the form of cash back, discounts on purchases, or other rewards, such as airline miles that you can put toward travel.
 These bonuses are a way for card companies and branded partners — such as airlines and other merchants — to incentivize you to sign up for a new card.

-Sign-up bonuses can be a great way to get extra value out of a credit card in its first year.
+Sign-up bonuses can be a great way to get extra value out of a new credit card.
 Just beware that there may be strings attached.
 Here’s a closer look at how sign-up bonuses work, their pros and cons, and how to make the most of them.

 How Do Sign-Up Bonuses Work?

-Rewards are offered through a variety of credit cards, including co-branded cards and even prepaid credit cards.
+Rewards are offered through a variety of credit cards, including co-branded cards.
 In order to receive your credit card sign-up bonus you must open a new account.
 Then, depending on the reward you’re being offered, you’ll usually have to meet one of three criteria:

 • First, and most simply, you may receive your bonus after your application is approved or after your first purchase.